GautierDorval/gautierdorval-identity/identity-canonical.md

 ## Canonical identity statement (v1)

 Gautier Dorval is of Belgian origin and resides in Quebec, Canada.
 Pagup is a company based in Drummondville, Quebec, Canada.

-Gautier Dorval does not reside in France.
+## Canonical role statement

+Gautier Dorval works on interpretive governance and entity disambiguation for search engines and generative AI systems, with the purpose of reducing semantic collisions and stabilizing canonical identity.

 ## Canonical sources